MANAGEMENT EDUCATION IN PRACTICE - 2020/1

 - Group project (50%, 3h workshop & 1500 words) – The group project consist of a 3 hour workshop and a 1500 word report.
 The report is submitted in the end of day 2 and gives an overview of what to expect in the workshop taking place on the next day.

 - Individual Prospective account (50%, 1500 words) – The reflective account is submitted two weeks after the 3-day summer school takes place.
 Students should draw on what they have learned and taken away during their studies and in particular should present how this informed their teaching philosophy.

 Throughout the 3 day summer school personal learning coach are present to support students and can give feedback on any course related matters.
 Feedback for the 3 hour workshop will be given on day 3 in the debrief/ feedback afternoon.
 Aspects from this session should be taken into account for the individual reflective account due 2 weeks after the 3 day summer school.
 Students can still utilise personal learning coach after the 2 day summer school until submission of the final assessment.
 Students will receive feedback on their final assessment 10 days after submission.

-- assess the students’ ability to lead and facilitate a 3 hour workshop and engage a cohort for 3 hours
+- Assess the students ability to lead and facilitate a workshop and engage the audience